 According to the Refugee Council, there were over 30,000 asylum applications in the United Kingdom over the last 12 months.
 Last year, the number of applications was 8% higher.
 However, this year’s figure has possibly dropped due to the pandemic we are all currently experiencing.

-Only about half of the applicants succeed in getting protection the first time their case is looked at.
+Only about 41% of applicants succeeded in getting protection the first time their case was looked at in 2020.
 Whilst this should be a reason to celebrate for those who make it through the process, it often turns out to be the beginning of callous times for new refugees, who possibly face homelessness and excessive poverty.

-Did you know that more than 40,000 asylum seekers are left waiting on a decision for more than six months?
+Did you know that more than 40,000 asylum seekers are left waiting on a decision on their application for more than six months?

-Luckily, there are many organisations and charities out there who always go the extra mile to support migrants, refugees, and asylum seekers.
+Luckily, there are many organisations and charities out there that always go the extra mile to support migrants, refugees, and asylum seekers.

 British Red Cross